Skip to main content

 About TARTUFO

 In Vienna, the useful question is not whether another restaurant deserves attention; it is whether TARTUFO fits the specific day and time you have in mind.
-The verified basics are limited but useful: the venue is in Vienna, the dress code is smart casual, the weekly schedule includes daytime hours on Monday, Saturday, Sunday, evening hours on Wednesday and Thursday, closures on Tuesday and Friday.
+TARTUFO is in Vienna, has a smart casual dress code, its weekly schedule includes daytime hours on Monday, Saturday, Sunday, evening hours on Wednesday and Thursday, closures on Tuesday and Friday.

 Choose it when the schedule and dress code fit

 The case for considering TARTUFO is practical.
-With no verified award signal, cuisine label, chef credit, price tier, menu format, or service style available here, the safest way to plan is around the confirmed facts rather than assumptions.
+Without specific award information, cuisine labels, chef credits, price tiers, menu formats, or service styles, the best way to plan is around the known facts rather than assumptions.
 Check the opening hours before you go: Monday 11 AM–5 PM; Tuesday closed; Wednesday 5–10 PM; Thursday 5–10 PM; Friday closed; Saturday 11 AM–5 PM; Sunday 11 AM–5 PM.
 If the goal is to compare it with other dining in the city, use Our full Vienna restaurants guide to review broader options first.

 For someone considering a visit, the main planning point is fit.
 TARTUFO has a smart-casual dress code and a schedule that does not cover every day of the week, so it is best matched to plans that can work around those windows.
 For wider trip planning, pair restaurant research with Our full Vienna hotels guide and Our full Vienna bars guide.